rtaylor034/axbind_2/README.md

 #<...>
 ```

-## Tag Entry Point
+## Tag Entry Point File

-AxBind expects a [Tag Entry Point] to be present in every [tag directory] and reads it first.
+AxBind expects a [Tag Entry Point File] to be present in every [tag directory] and reads it first.

-*Currently, [Tag Entry Points] only exist to specify [Tag Groups], if any.*
+*Currently, [Tag Entry Point Files] only exist to specify [Tag Group Files], if any.*

 #### Checked Keys:
 | Key | Type | Description |
 |:----|:-----|:------------|
 | `groups`* | String[] [?] | . |

-\*If unspecified, AxBind will treat the [Tag Entry Point] file itself as a [Tag Group] (and assume it is the only one), and will read it as such.
+\*If unspecified, AxBind will treat the [Tag Entry Point File] file itself as a [Tag Group File] (and assume it is the only one), and will read it as such.

 #### Example: